 Psychoanalysis therapies and psychodynamic therapy

 Psychoanalysis and psychodynamic therapeutic approaches attempt to address troublesome behaviors, thoughts, and feelings through the self-discovery of unconscious meanings, past experiences, and motivations.
-More specifically, psychoanalytic talk therapy treatment plans consist of a tight working relationship between the therapist and the client.
+More specifically, psychoanalytic talk therapy or psychotherapy treatment plans consist of a tight working relationship between the therapist and the client.
 This can make a significant difference in the therapy process.

 Clients can explore their underlying motivations, thoughts, dreams, and ideas through the therapeutic relationship using these therapies.
 In an overview, therapy in the form of psychoanalysis was coined by psychologist Sigmund Freud and is considered the birth of talk therapy.